bhartiy/learnsellacious/pages/28.settings/permissions/docs.md

 ---

 #### Permissions

+**Written by:** Indresh Maurya
+**Date:** 04-06-2020
+**Compatibility:** Sellacious v2.0.0-Beta1+

-This section specify the user category you want to give the permission.
+This section specifies the user category you want to give the permission.
+In Sellacious v2.0.0-Beta1+ sellacious user categories are considered as user groups.
+Also permissions can be selected component wise, means you you have to select category and component and then set permission accordingaly.

+To set permissions go to Settings->Permissions, In User Category choose the catagory to which you want to allow perticular permissions and component for which you wnat to set pemissions.

 <br>**User category**:  Give the permission access to the user.
 The user categories are the Guest, administrator, registered, Seller, staff.
 Select the user category from the drop down menu.
 #### Crucial permissions
 <br>**Sellacious backend login**: The account login from the backend of the sellacious.